Barcelona confirm Koeman as new coach on contract to 2022 | Goal.com

 Koeman spoke out on his new role while sending a final farewell message to Netherland's supporters following the KNVB's announcement of his departure on Wednesday.

-“It was an honor to be the national coach of the Netherlands," said 57-year-old.
+“It was an honour to be the national coach of the Netherlands," said 57-year-old.
 "For the past two and a half years I have done everything I can to achieve successes with Oranje.

 "I look back with pride on what we have achieved together in that period.
 The Dutch national team has a bright future, I am convinced of that.